Connect with us

 Charles' peculiar eating pattern was also featured in the documentary Serving the Royals.

-Inside the Firm, where Diana's former butler, Paul Burrell, revealed Prince Charles has a valet to squeeze toothpaste onto his toothbrush, have his shoelaces ironed, and has to have his bath plug in a particular location.
+Inside the Firm, where Diana's former butler, Paul Burrell, revealed has a valet to squeeze toothpaste onto his toothbrush, have his shoelaces ironed, and has to have his bath plug in a particular location.

 He stated that every morning, his pajamas are ironed, his shoelaces are pressed flat, the bath plug must be in a specific location, and the water temperature must be just warm enough.